aleubeto/aleubeto/README.md

 <img align="right" width="50%" src="code.png">

-💻 Currently in my last year of software engineering<br>👀 Looking to collaborate on Web development and AI projects<br>🐍 Interested in data science and machine learning with python<br>🌍 An earthling born in Venezuela
+💻 Currently in my last year of software engineering<br>👀 Looking to collaborate on Web development and AI projects<br>🐍 Interested in Data science and Machine learning with Python<br>🌍 An earthling born in Venezuela

 ## Tech skills